pimterry/notes/README.md

 ### `notes new <note-name>`

 Opens your `$EDITOR` of choice for a new note, with the given name.
-The name can include slashes, if you want put your note in a subfolder.
+The name can include slashes, if you want to put your note in a subfolder.

 ### `notes find <part-of-a-note-name>`